 - Security Groups - Shows the relationship between security groups and the assets that use them

 - AMI - Shows how AMIs map to specific EC2 instances

-The Remediations page shows all of the remediations found within the environment - sorted by rank - to show which one, if taken care of first, will have the most positive impact upon your environment's security posture.
+The List page under the Remediations main menu tab shows all of the remediations found within the environment - sorted by rank - to show which one, if taken care of first, will have the most positive impact upon your environment's security posture.

 The High, Medium, and Low numbers across the top represent the total number of exposures found in your environment.